THE SPIRE

 • 16ft (5m) wide at the base, the width of a Lancaster wing

-• The Spire weighs 73 tons and is founded 2m underground
+• The Spire weighs 73 tons and descends 2m beneath the ground

-• It is lit at night, creating a focus on the Lincoln skyline
+• It is lit at night, creating an eye-catching focal point on the Lincoln skyline